Whether you need a new real estate website or would like to switch or improve your existing one, you will come across WordPress at some point.

 How can WordPress help with that?

-You can create several different user accounts with additional access rights for each of them.
-This can only be done by the administrator.
+You can create several different user accounts with additional access rights for each, which the administrator can only do.

 They can then access the WordPress backend independently and, for example, add new blog posts or property listings.